ceramic-mug/ceramic-mug.github.io/_posts/2021-03-27-EasterWeek.md

 - **The donkey:** As you read the accounts of Jesus' arrival in Jerusalem, it's clear that the donkey is important.
 All four of the Gospel writers include descriptions of the donkey, and three of the Gospels have fairly lengthy descriptions of how the donkey was acquired for Jesus.
 Why is the donkey so important?
 Note how both Matthew's and John's Gospels give us insight.

   - **Matthew:** "*<mark>This took place to fulfill what had been spoken through the prophet</mark>, saying, "Tell the daughter of Zion, Look, your king is coming to you, humble, and mounted on a donkey, and on a colt, the foal of a donkey*."
   - **John:** "*Jesus found a young donkey and sat on it; <mark>as it is written</mark>: "Do not be afraid, daughter of Zion.
 Look, your king is coming, sitting on a donkey's colt!*""

   The writers are referring to a message the prophet Zechariah (c.
 520-518 BCE) preached to the nation of Israel, recorded in the book of Zechariah in the Old Testament (**Zechariah chapter 9 verse 9**).
-Both of the Gospel writers quote this passage and interpret Jesus' choice to ride on a donkey as a fulfillment of Zechariah's prophecy some 500 years before.
+Both of the Gospel writers quote this passage and interpret Jesus' choice to ride on a donkey as a fulfillment of Zechariah's that Israel's king would come riding on a donkey's colt.
+This helps explain why the crowd interprets Jesus' arrival as inagurating the kingdom of David.

 # 🍷🍞 What is Maundy Thursday?

-Maundy Thursday is celebrated the Thursday before Easter.
+Maundy Thursday is celebrated the Thursday before Easter. **more to come**